PawelLipski/docker-ci-blog/blog.md

 Well, actually it's the numeric id of user/group that matters; names on Unix systems are just aliases, and they can resolve differently on the host machine and inside the container.
-As a consequence, if there was indeed a user called `ci-user` on the host machine... that still completely wouldn't matter from the perspective of ownership of files generated within a container &mdash;
+As a consequence, even if there was indeed a user called `ci-user` on the host machine, that still completely wouldn't matter from the perspective of ownership of files generated within a container &mdash;
 still, the only thing that matters is the numeric id.